saulpierotti/markdown_notebook/BDP.md

 	* Storing data on non-relational databases like MongoDB (a NoSQL database): this requires little coding skills
 	* Storing data on massively parallel database systems and using MapReduce applications: typically requires a specialised data scientist
 * The Big Data software ecosystem is too damn big
-* The Hadoop ecosystem is a open-source system for dealing with Big Data
-	* It uses the HaDoop File System (HDFS) for storage
-	* It uses YARN for resource management
-	* It takes advantage of the MapReduce paradigm
 * MapReduce is an algorithm developped by Google for parallel and decentralized processing and generation of big data
 	* It does not rely on a centralised database and it usually uses a distributed filesystem like HDFS
 	* It is based on the Map and Reduce actions